exasol/cloud-storage-extension/docs/system_requirements.md

 ## Introduction

-Exasol Kinesis Connector (short "EKC") is a plug-in for Exasol that provides the ability to transfer data from [Amazon Kinesis](https://aws.amazon.com/kinesis/) to the Exasol database.
+Exasol Kinesis Connector (short "EKC") is a User Defined Function (UDF) for Exasol that provides the ability to transfer data from [Amazon Kinesis](https://aws.amazon.com/kinesis/) to the Exasol database.

 ## About This Document